TechnoMageKOMT/Programming_Notes/JavaScript/FA_DOM-ManipulationBasics.md

 ### Working with forms.

-The 'submit' type event listener is used for form elements.
+The 'submit' type event listener is always used for form elements.
 This will trigger on clicking a button or pressing enter after entering the input.

-Within the callback function of the event listener the method `e.preventDefault` will be invoked to prevent the browser's default handling of forms.
+Within the callback function of the event listener the method `e.preventDefault()` will be invoked to prevent the browser's default handling of forms.
 (This is analogous to telling the browser that the request will be handled by ourselves).

 To access the values within the event handler function: